← Research

 Real fatigue depends on crack propagation mechanics (Paris law, not just S-N).

-The decay curves LOOK the same.
+The decay curves follow the same equation.
 The physics underneath differ.